-The trick is to be wary of folic acid, which is the synthetic form of folate: It’s found in many supplements, but it needs the help of enzymes to convert to MTHF, which is the form your body uses.
-But the caveat is that up to one-third of women have gene variations that make it difficult to carry out this extra step.
-That’s why it’s wise to look for a multivitamin with ready-to-use MTHF, like our Essential Prenatal.*
+Many prenatal multivitamins use folic acid, which is a synthetic form of folate: It needs the help of enzymes to convert to 5-MTHF, which is a bioavailable form for the body to efficiently utilize.
+But the caveat is that up to one-third of women have genetic variations that make it difficult to efficiently carry out this extra step.
+That’s why we suggest looking for a multivitamin with ready-to-use 5-MTHF, like our Essential Prenatal multivitamin.*

 Omega-3.
 Did you know that DHA is an important component of the human brain?
 Of the three different omega-3 fatty acids, we like to zero-in on DHA, specifically since it’s such a supporter of brain, heart, and eye health.
 DHA is found in foods like salmon, shellfish, and tuna, so if you’re vegetarian, that can be a problem.
 Our advice?
 Look for a prenatal that sources its Omega-3 with DHA from algae.*